OpenPF2/Plugin/README.md

 ---
 <small>
-Pathfinder is a trademark of Paizo Publishing, LLC.
-Nothing in this project is officially approved by Paizo Publishing.
+Paizo and Pathfinder are trademarks of Paizo Inc. Nothing in this project is officially sanctioned or endorsed by Paizo Publishing.
 </small>